szepeviktor/phpstan-wordpress/README.md

 Just start the analysis: `vendor/bin/phpstan analyze` then fix an error and `GOTO 10`!

-You find futher information in the `examples` directory e.g. [`examples/phpstan.neon.dist`](/examples/phpstan.neon.dist)
+You find further information in the `examples` directory e.g. [`examples/phpstan.neon.dist`](/examples/phpstan.neon.dist)

 ### Usage in WooCommerce webshops